 - Flint, Michigan, will receive $100 million to upgrade drinking water infrastructure. $30 million is also available through the WIFIA program for low-interest loans.

 Legislation that Supports Equity and Justice

-- S.161 would require NOAA to maintain a project to improve hurricane forecasting.
+- S.161 would require NOAA to keep a project to improve hurricane forecasting.

-- Trump signs a law repealing regulation by the SEC as part of the Dodd-Frank Act requiring energy companies to disclose payments made to foreign governments.
+- Trump signs a law repealing regulation by the SEC (as part of the Dodd-Frank Act) that require energy companies to show payments made to foreign governments.